Tazinho/snakecase/README.md

 And to suppress the parsing set `parsing_option = 0`.

-If you are interested in the implementaion of a specific `parsing_option`, please open an issue.
+If you are interested in the implementation of a specific `parsing_option`, please open an issue.

 ### Conversion